AdarshPatil04/Ecommerce-Project/README.md

- run project on your local machine,
+ run project on your local machine using wsl for windows,

 python manage.py runserver